mendix/docs/content/en/docs/refguide/version-control/svn-git-differences.md

 {{% /alert %}}

+## 2 Differences in Collaboration: Committing, Pushing, and Updating (Pulling)

 SVN is a centralized version control system, whereas Git is a distributed system.
 This means that in SVN all interactions go directly to a central server, while Git has the concept of a local repository where you can make changes.

+{{< figure src="/attachments/refguide/version-control/image10.png" alt="Local Repository and Team Server" >}}

+This means you can fully integrate the changes from your fellow developers locally, without having to do the merge on the remote server.
+This means these operations will be relatively fast in comparison to SVN.

-In SVN, it is possible to retrieve changes and apply them directly on uncommitted changes.
-In Git, however, conflict resolution can only be done on committed changes.
-This means you have to commit locally before being able to retrieve changes from other developers.
-The advantage is that you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.
+Take the following scenario.
+You are developing a feature together with someone else on the same branch.
+You both have the same starting point (3).
+When your colleague commits a change, you can choose to retrieve those changes and integrate them.
+To enable this, we ask developer to first commit existing changes locally (6), so they can be automatically merged when changes are retrieved from other developers.
+After this you commit the merged result, and optionally push the merged result (7) so they can be used by your colleague.
+Because changes are already explicitly committed, you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.

+{{< figure src="/attachments/refguide/version-control/image11.png" alt="Incoming changes in Git" >}}

 When making a commit, in SVN it directly goes to the centralized server, while Git only creates a local commit and to submit your local commit(s) to the centralized server you need to *push* your changes (pushing changes is selected by default in the **Commit** dialog box).
+This means your local changes are committed faster, and you can roll back to a previous state without having to contact the version control server.

 | Action      | SVN                                                          | Git                                                          |
 | ----------- | ------------------------------------------------------------ | ------------------------------------------------------------ |